 Me?
 A doctor?

 I was accepted the first time I applied so I took that as a sign that I was smart enough (sometimes I doubt myself) and moved back to Hattiesburg to start my program.
 I knew it would be challenging but I had no idea how difficult it would be to adjust back to being in school.
-There were days as and when I wanted to quit and nights where Starbucks and Trolli Sour Brite Crawlers were the only things between me and sleep in the middle of class.
+There were days when I wanted to quit and nights where Starbucks and Trolli Sour Brite Crawlers were the only things between me and sleep in the middle of class.

 Here are the top five lessons I learned this semester…don’t say I didn’t warn you! :)